nithinkjoy-tech/My-notes/README.md

 useRef is used to declare a variable where the value should not change even when the component is rerendered. \
 Also it is used to reference a DOM element.

+forwardRef is used when you need to pass a ref to the child and access and modify its property (bcz passing refs like a prop won't work.)

+useImperativeHandle is used when you need to call a function or anything of children from its parent.

 ## Frontent JS
 Bubbling means event is propogating up the DOM tree (child to parent).